 - 1 ½ cups pretzels

 - Line a small baking sheet with parchment paper.
 Spread semisweet chocolate onto parchment paper in an even layer.
 Scatter all over with pretzels and Valentine’s sprinkles.

 - Transfer white chocolate to a piping bag (or a Ziploc bag snipped at one corner) and pipe white chocolate into the center of each pretzel until the middle is filled entirely.
 Place a heart sprinkle in the center of each pretzel.
 Refrigerate until set, which takes about an hour.

 4. Chewy Chocolate Cookies

-If your special someone follows a gluten-free diet, these chewy flourless chocolate cookies are the dessert for them.
+If your special someone follows a gluten-free diet, these chewy flourless chocolate cookies from Woman’s Day are the dessert for them.
 This is one of the easiest Valentine’s Day treats you can make, and it only takes half an hour.

 - 3 cups confectioners’ sugar